ioBroker/ioBroker.vis/README.md

 WEB visualisation for ioBroker platform.

 ## License requirements
-To use this adapter in ioBroker you need to accept the source code license of the adapter.
+To use this adapter in `ioBroker` you need to accept the source code license of the adapter.
 The source code of this adapter is available under the CC BY-NC license.

 Additionally, you need a license to use the adapter.
 The following license editions are available on https://iobroker.net/www/pricing
-* **Community-License: Free for private use!**: Get a free license by registering an account on https://iobroker.net .
-The license if checked online against the ioBroker license server when the vis adapter is started, so an online connection at this timepoint is required!
+* **Community-License: Free for private use!**: Get a free license by registering an account on [https://iobroker.net](https://iobroker.net).
+The license if checked online against the ioBroker license server when the vis adapter is started, so an online connection at this time point is required!
-* **Private use Offline-License**: For paying a small support fee you can get rid of the required online license check on adapter startup. **Only for Private use!**
+* **Private use Offline-License**: For paying a small support fee, you can get rid of the required online license check on adapter startup. **Only for Private use!**
-* **Commercial License**: When using Vis in a commercial environment or selling Vis as part of ioBroker packages to your customers this license is for you.
+* **Commercial License**: When using Vis in a commercial environment or selling Vis as part of ioBroker packages to your customers, this license is for you.
 License check is also not requiring an online connection.

 ## Installation & Documentation